LITEPAPER

 |---|---|

-| Q1 2026 ✅ | L1 attestation live — ETH, POL, SOL, AVAX.
-Oracle v3.
-Signed PoEC. |
+| Q1 2026 ✅ | L1 attestation live, ETH, POL, SOL, AVAX.
+Attestation v3.
+Signed execution context. |

-| Q1–Q2 2026 ✅ | L2 rollup infrastructure — ARB, BASE, OP.
+| Q1–Q2 2026 ✅ | L2 rollup infrastructure, ARB, BASE, OP.
 Collection live.
 Adapter layer.
 Execution Context API.
-Threshold calibration in progress (30-day baseline rule — ~April 2026). |
+Threshold calibration in progress (30-day baseline rule, ~April 2026). |

-| Q3 2026 | Bridge operational signals — BS1/BS2 emitted.
+| Q3 2026 | Bridge operational signals, BS1/BS2 emitted.
 Agent SDK (Python + JS). |

-| Q4 2026 | Ecosystem integration — intent solvers, RWA settlement, multi-chain routing, audit trail. |
+| Q4 2026 | Ecosystem integration, intent solvers, RWA settlement, multi-chain routing, audit trail. |

 The methodology behind Invarians comes from structural field instrumentation — anomaly detection from non-economic signals, calibrated against physical ground truth rather than market consensus.
 The same logic that detects subsurface stress before surface failure detects sequencer degradation before fee monitors react.

 Applied to blockchain: measure structure, not price.
-The post-EIP-4844 decoupling between L1 basefee and L2 activity was not an engineering discovery — it was the confirmation that structural measurement was the only remaining signal.
+The post-EIP-4844 decoupling between L1 basefee and L2 activity was not an engineering discovery, it was the confirmation that structural measurement was the only remaining signal.

 In a world where AI can generate any data, the only trusted signal is one grounded in physical measurement — not inferred, not estimated, not produced by a model.
-Autonomous agents need to know the infrastructure state before acting on-chain.
+AI agents need to know the infrastructure state before acting on-chain.
 If that state comes from an uncertified API or an AI-inferred estimate, another agent can fabricate or corrupt it.
 Invarians produces what cannot be fabricated: infrastructure state computed from finalized on-chain data, signed cryptographically before delivery, verifiable independently.

 API documentation · attestation format · integration reference